 This kind of customer profile is basically the one that has a lot of details.
-As you’ve seen the ideal customer profile template above, buyer persona consists questions related to the demographics, psycho-graphics as well as actionable insights.
+As you’ve seen in the ideal customer profile template above, the buyer persona consists of questions related to the demographics, psycho-graphics as well as actionable insights.

 Navaneetha, popularly known as "nav", loves to read, play badminton, play the keyboard and sing but when she's not doing any of those, she loves to write.
 What started as a high school hobby to write is now her ongoing passion.
 At AeroLeads, she manages Inbound Marketing and Social Media Marketing.